ms705/websubmit-rs/README.md

 secret = "SECRET"
 # whether to send emails (set to false for development)
 send_emails = false
+# whether to reset the db (set to false for production)
+prime = true
 ```

 If you omit `--release`, the web app will produce additional